greg-raven/grus/_posts/2019-02-20-protect-the-second-amendment-and-vote-no-on-h-r-8-and-h-r-1112.md

 ---
-title: 'Protect the Second Amendment and vote no on H.R.
+title: "Protect the Second Amendment and vote no on H.R.
 8 and H.R.
-1112'
+1112"
 layout: post
 categories:
 - Letters